alejandrochang/StudyGuideNotes/algorithms.md

 ### Give a high level overview of how to implement a Linked List.
 Nodes are created with values and pointers to other nodes to create a "list"

+Linked Lists have O(1) insertion and removal because you only have to reassign pointers between max of three nodes.
+Linked lists have O(n) lookup because you have to look through all the nodes until you find the node you are looking for in the 'chain' of links.

 <!-- WEEK 5 -->

 ## BINARY SEARCH